lightoj-dev/problem-tutorials/1014/en.md

 ### Solution

 Initially, you had `P` amount of piaju's, and end of the day it became `L`, so piaju's eaten by the contestants are `(P-L)`.
 As `C` contestants were invited and each of them ate `Q` piaju's each, `P - L = C * Q` stands true.
-So the result will be all possible divisors of `Q`, the number of piaju's each contestant ate.
+So the result will be all possible divisors of `P-L`, the number of piaju's each contestant ate.

 The algorithm is: